-The book of Romans, the sixth Biblical book written by the Apostle Paul, was penned in the winter of 57 A.D.
-In most modern Bible translations it is book number 45 out of sixty-six total.
+The book of Romans, the sixth book written by the Apostle Paul, was penned in the winter of 57 A.D.
+In most modern translations it is book number 45 out of sixty-six total.
 Surprisingly, Paul wrote it even though he had not yet visited the city (Romans 1:10).
 It would take a few more years, until the spring of 61, before he would see the Roman Christians face-to-face.

-The forty-fifth book of the originally inspired arrangement of forty-nine Biblical books, organized by the Apostle John, is 1Timothy.
+Book 45 of the originally inspired arrangement of forty-nine Biblical books, organized by the Apostle John, is 1Timothy.
 It was written by the Apostle Paul in 63 A.D. after he was released from his first imprisonment in Rome.

-Appearances of the number 45
+Appearances of the number forty-five

 In 45 A.D.
 Paul, Barnabas and John Mark were in their second year of Paul's first missionary journey.
 This evangelistic campaign ended in 46 A.D. with Paul and Barnabas residing in Syrian Antioch for the next few years.
 Paul, who was born around 2 A.D., turned forty-five years old while in Antioch preaching the gospel.

 Caleb, along with Joshua, were the only two individuals God allowed to enter the Promised Land.
 He requested his inheritance from Joshua at the time the land of Canaan was being divided among the children of Israel.
 He was 85 years old at the time and stated God had mercifully kept him alive for 45 years so that his promise to him could be fulfilled.
 He also declared that he felt as strong at 85 as he did when he was 40!